last-g/stups2go/README.md

 data encrypted at rest.

-### Initializing main EBS
+### General initilisation

 The default setup requires the main EBS to exist.
 With the following steps, you can easily set one up as necessary.
+Carefully review every command, especially if you want to customize your deployment.

 With the AWS CLI, you can create the volume itself.
 The following is a reasonable example: